Planning an Education Website Design Project

 With that in mind, it’s essential to ensure that your new web design is approached with your branding strategy in mind at all times, both on an aesthetic level and in terms of the substance of the message the site is conveying.

-In terms of design, this means developing a comprehensive style guide which sets out guidelines for how important elements such as your logo, colour scheme, fonts, and other elements should be laid out so that they are consistent and instantly identifiable with your school.
+In terms of design, this means developing a comprehensive style guide which sets out guidelines for how important elements such as your logo, colour scheme, fonts, and other elements should be used so that they are consistent and instantly identifiable.

 Example: The website of Unity College, a medium-sized liberal arts college in Maine which provides a range of environmentally focused degree courses, is a great example of well-thought out branding strategy in action.
 The school’s logo, colour scheme, and use of visuals are all perfectly in keeping with its unique identity.